-If you used the commuting rule or the vehicle cents-per-mile rule to value the personal use of the CAUTION vehicle, you cannot include 100% of the value of the use of the vehicle in the employee's income.
+If you used the commuting rule or the vehicle cents-per-mile rule to value the personal use of the vehicle, you cannot include 100% of the value of the use of the vehicle in the employee's income.
 See Pub.
 15-B.

 Golden parachute payments.
 Include any golden parachute payments in boxes 1, 3, and 5 of Form W-2.
-Withhold income, social security, and Medicare taxes as usual and report them in boxes 2, 4, and 6, respectively.
+Withhold federal income, social security, and Medicare taxes as usual and report them in boxes 2, 4, and 6, respectively.
 Excess parachute payments are also subject to a 20% excise tax.
 If the excess payments are considered wages, withhold the 20% excise tax and include it in box 2 as income tax withheld.
 Also report the excise tax in box 12 with code K. For definitions and additional information, see Regulations section 1.280G-1 and Rev. Proc.
-2003-68.
-You can find Rev. Proc.
-2003-68 on page 398 of Internal Revenue Bulletin 2003-34 at www.irs.gov/pub/irs-irbs/ irb03-34.pdf.
+2003-68, 2003-34 I.R.B.
+398, available at www.irs.gov/ irb/2003-34\IRB/ar16.html.

 Government employers.
-Federal, state, and local agencies have two options for reporting their employees' wages that are subject only to Medicare tax for part of the year and full social security and Medicare taxes for part of
+Federal, state, and local governmental agencies have two options for reporting their employees' wages that are subject to only Medicare tax for part of the year and both social security and Medicare taxes for part of the year.

-Option one (which the SSA prefers) is to file a single Form W-2 reflecting the employees' wages for the entire year, even if only part of the year's wages were subject to both social security and Medicare taxes.
-The Form W-3 must have the "941" box checked in box b.
+Option one (which the SSA prefers) is to file a single Form W-2 reflecting the employees' wages for the entire year, even if only part of the year's wages was subject to both social security and Medicare taxes.
+The Form W-3 must have the "941" checkbox checked in box b.
 The wages in box 5 must be equal to or greater than the wages in box 3 on Form W-2.

-Option two is to file two Forms W-2 and two Forms W-3.
+Option two is to file two Forms W-2 for each employee who received wages subject only to Medicare tax for part of the year, and two Forms W-3.
 File one Form W-2 for wages subject to Medicare tax only.
-Be sure to check the "Medicare govt. emp." box in box b of Form W-3.
-File the second Form W-2 for wages subject to both social security and Medicare taxes with the "941" box checked in box b of Form W-3.
+Be sure to check the "Medicare govt. emp." checkbox in box b of the Form W-3 used to transmit these Forms W-2.
+File the second Form W-2 for wages subject to both social security and Medicare taxes with the "941" checkbox checked in box b of the second Form W-3.
 The wages in box 5 on each Form W-2 must be equal to or greater than the wages in box 3 on that same Form W-2.

 Group-term life insurance.
-If you paid for group-term life insurance over \$50,000 for an employee or a former employee, you must report the taxable cost of excess coverage, determined by using the table in section 2 of Pub.
-15-B, in boxes 1, 3, and 5 of Form W-2.
-Also, show the amount in box 12 with code C. For employees, you must withhold social security and Medicare taxes, but not income tax.
-Former employees must pay the employee part of social security and Medicare taxes on the taxable cost of group-term life insurance over \$50,000 on Form 1040.
+You must include in boxes 1, 3, and 5 the cost of group-term life insurance that is more than the cost of \$50,000 of coverage, reduced by the amount the employee paid toward the insurance.
+Use the table in section 2 of Pub.
+15-B to determine the cost of the insurance.
+Also, show the amount in box 12 with code C. For employees, you must withhold social security and Medicare taxes, but not federal income tax.
+For coverage provided to former employees, the former employees must pay the employee part of social security and Medicare taxes on the taxable cost of group-term life insurance over \$50,000 on Form 1040.
 You are not required to collect those taxes.
 However, you must report the uncollected social security tax with code M and the uncollected Medicare tax with code N in box 12 of Form W-2.